ognalysis/ognalysis.github.io/about.md

 My background is in analysis and threat detection/remediation.

-I have a bachelor's in Cyber Security from the University of Oklahoma, and am currently studying for my Master's from the University of Boston.
+I have a bachelor's in Cyber Security from Oklahoma State University, and am currently studying for my Master's from the University of Boston.